What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 Reuters has also tried several projects in participatory journalism.
 In 2006, it launched a user-generated photo service called You Witness News with Yahoo.
 In 2008, Reuters opened up a semantic web application called OpenCalais that allows developers to sort and connect data.

 In December 2009, Reuters announced plans for a website redesign that would include a $1 billion investment into multimedia data and journalism.
 The company has also launched a financial services video-on-demand service and plans to add some “paid services” to its website.
-The site was planning a redesign again in 2013, based on a “river of news” approach.
+The site planned a consumer-oriented redesign again in 2012 and 2013, planning a site overhaul called Next.
+The project was shut down in September 2013, and Reuters announced it would continue to build its plans around its current website.

 The company has also invested in investigative journalism.
 In September 2009, Reuters hired the veteran business journalist Jim Impoco to become its inaugural enterprise editor, putting a premium on longform investigative projects, often in collaboration with other news outlets.
 (Impoco has since been promoted to the executive editorship of Thomson Reuters Digital, and is succeeded by former Wall Street Journal editor Michael Williams.)
 In May 2011, Reuters announced a content syndication deal with the Investigative News Network as a way to expand its investigative offerings.